-- Advising on the acquisition of a Cayman Islands captive insurance business. - Advising a leading Canadian fund manager on the launch of a Can\$600 million alternative credit fund. - Advising on an innovative investment fund structure to syndicate participation in an aircraft financing transaction. - Advising a US private equity fund on the structuring of its acquisition vehicles in connection with the US\$130m acquisition of a UK online travel agency. - Advising an Israeli fund manager on the launch of a US\$400m private equity fund. - Advising on multiple fund financings secured against capital calls. - Advising on multiple open-ended and closed-ended fund launches for existing and new manager clients. - Advising leading Israeli and Chinese fund managers on the establishment of a jointly-managed venture capital fund to invest in Israeli and Israeli-related companies operating in China.
+- Advising on the acquisition of a Cayman Islands captive insurance business. - Advising on an innovative investment fund structure to syndicate participation in an aircraft financing transaction. - Advising a US private equity fund on the structuring of its acquisition vehicles in connection with the US\$130 million acquisition of a UK online travel agency. - Advising an Israeli fund manager on the launch of a US\$400 million private equity fund. - Advising on multiple fund financings secured against capital calls. - Advising on multiple open-ended and closed-ended fund launches for existing and new manager clients. - Advising leading Israeli and Chinese fund managers on the establishment of a jointly-managed venture capital fund to invest in Israeli and Israeli-related companies operating in China.

-Investment funds in Guernsey: regulatory overview
+Hedge funds in Guernsey: regulatory overview

-Tom Carey and Tony Lane Carey Olsen
+Tom Carey and Matt Brehaut Carey Olsen